 * Correspondence: hw3a11@soton.ac.uk

-Simple Summary: Insect pests such as the diamondback moth, which damages cabbages and related crops, inflict massive amounts of damage to agriculture that costs billions of US$ annually.
-Since the adult diamondback moths spread by migrating, factors controlling their activity and movement is of interest.
+Simple Summary: Insect pests such as the diamondback moth, which infests cabbages and related crops, inflict massive amounts of damage to agriculture that costs billions of US$ annually.
+Since the adult diamondback moths spread by migrating, factors controlling their activity and movement are of interest.
 Daily and seasonal activity rhythms in many animals are regulated by innate daily timekeeping systems termed circadian clocks.
-In this study we describe rhythms in the molecular elements of this timekeeping system in diamondback moth and we test it can be held responsible for daily rhythms in moth activity.
-We found that diamondback moth activity was suppressed by light and regulated by environmental temperature independently of the circadian clock.
+In this study we describe rhythms in the molecular elements of this timekeeping system in diamondback moth and we test if the circadian clock can be held responsible for daily rhythms in moth activity.
+We found that diamondback moth activity was suppressed by light and regulated by environmental temperature rather than the circadian clock.
 These insights are helpful in predicting the activity of this agricultural pest.

 Abstract: The diamondback moth, Plutella xylostella, is arguably the most economically impactful and widespread lepidopteran pest.
 Though the larval P. xylostella life stage is responsible for most of this cost through the consumption of crops, it is the adult form that spreads the pest to fresh crops all around the world, seeking them out in a seasonally expanding range.
 It is therefore important to understand the activity rhythms of adult P. xylostella in response to environmental cues such as light and temperature.
 We analysed diel rhythms in both adult clock gene expression and locomotor behaviour for the ROTH P. xylostella strain.
 Real-time quantitative PCR analyses of P. xylostella demonstrated diel rhythms for transcripts of the clock genes period and timeless under both entrained and free-running conditions indicating the presence of a functional daily timekeeping mechanism.
 However, adult locomotor rhythms exhibited temperature-driven and light-repressed regulation rather than circadian control.
 Thus, our analyses show a lack of coupling between the P. xylostella circadian clock and adult locomotor behaviour, which may be relevant in predicting the activity patterns of this agricultural pest.

-Keywords: diamondback moth; circadian clock; locomotor behaviour; light response; temperature response
+Keywords: diamondback moth; behavioural rhythm, daily timekeeping, light response; temperature response

 1. Introduction